natanelia/comlink-worker-pool/README.md

 ---

-© 2025 comlink-plus.
+Made with ❤️ by [@natanelia](https://github.com/natanelia).
 Licensed under the MIT License.